 Partially Aluminum Asphalt Coated Hot Tar Build-up Commercial Roof

 Instead of rocks or stone, aluminum asphalt paint is used to protect the commercial roof.
-In this case, only a partial of the roof was coated.
+In this case, only a part of the roof was coated.
 The apparent reason was that the roof was leaking in some areas, and they tried to stop the leaks by painting this asphalt sealant on.
 Aluminum asphalt sealant should never be used to repair flat roofs or fix leaks.
-It will neve work.
+It will never work.

-A new coating of Aluminum Asphalt needed soon
+A new coating of Aluminum Asphaltneeded soon

-As the image shows, this modified bitumen rubber membrane was coated with aluminum asphalt paint but it’s been overdue for a new coating.
+As the image shows, this modified bitumen rubber membrane was coated with aluminum asphalt paint, but it’s been overdue for a new coating.
 Building owners forget or don’t know that this maintenance is needed and a perfectly good roof gets destroyed by ultraviolet rays.

 Non-Coated Modified Bitumen Rubber Roof